ProjectMilestonegroupL/MilestoneProject/README.md

 <img src="https://github.com/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone2/CNN Model.png" width="350" height="500" />

+We tried to change optimizers and activation functions but still had best configuration with Adam as optimizer and reLU as activation function.

 Finally we tried to add a sigmoid layer, who is a popular activation function in CNN when it placed before the output, but it didn't provide us better results.